THIS PAGE IS AVAILABLE AS A PODCAST HERE

 If I steer you into making a decision, whether intentionally or not, that’s going to make your life miserable, you’re not going to think too highly of me, now are you?
 Think also of those “partners in crime” who often turn on each other when arrested!
 There is an intriguingly heartbreaking description of Hell entitled “Cry of a Lost Soul”, in which, a damned soul states that in Hell “we here drink hatred like water”.

 Keep in mind also that it has been said that Hell itself has many layers of punishment.
-And in its most begin form, the loss of God and the loss of and sense of peace or love or joy forever is torture enough!
+And in its most benign form, the loss of God and the loss of and sense of peace or love or joy forever is torture enough!
 Yet as mentioned earlier, Hell is also a place of fire, stench, pain you can’t imagine with no relief in sight, and actual torture by hideous looking demons.
 St. Faustina wrote in her diary a chillingly precise summary of Hell’s torments in this vision that she experienced of that wretched place.

 Hell is indeed a place of guilt, shame and endless regret for sins we’ve committed in this life with no regards to their eternal consequences for our souls.
 If we fall into Hell it’s too late to ask God for forgiveness or help in combating our sinful tendencies.